-While information surrounding Final Fantasy XVI may be scarce, we’ve rounded up all the information we currently know.
+While information surrounding Final Fantasy XVI may be scarce, we’ve rounded up all the information we currently know below.

-Final Fantasy XVI release date
+- Final Fantasy XVI release date

 Let’s just hope that Final Fantasy XVI doesn’t get caught in a 10-year development nightmare and receive the same setbacks as its controversial predecessor.

 Despite the initial trailer indicating that of a PC release, Square Enix has now stated that Final Fantasy 16 will be exclusive to PS5 systems.
-Unfortunately, it looks like PC players and those who will be purchasing an Xbox Series X/S will have to wait longer to see if the game comes to more platforms.
+It looks like PC and Xbox Series X|S owners will have to wait longer to see if the game comes to more platforms.

 While the monolithic mechs and gas-guzzling airships may be gone, it does seem the action-based real-time battle system will be returning.
 Quite whether it will share the exact same mechanics of Final Fantasy XV remains to be seen.
 However, the combat does showcase some rather scintillating swordplay combos, deadly aerial attacks, warp-based dashes, and devastating magical attacks.

 We even get a glimpse of some of the series’ iconic summons (Titan, Phoenix, Ifrit, and Shiva), suggesting that we’ll be able to use them to smite our enemies.
 There aren’t many story details to discuss, but it does look as though our main protagonist has been sworn with protecting a young prince.

 Of course, in true Final Fantasy fashion, this task is thwarted and our quest will likely revolve around rescuing his highness.
 If it’s anything like previous games, we can expect to see plenty of political intrigue, internal struggles, fiendish backstabbing, and high-octane boss fights.

-In his recent press release, Producer Naoki Yoshida gave the following message to fans: “I expect everyone to have fun speculating, as we have a lot in store—not only for FINAL FANTASY XVI, but for FINAL FANTASY XIV, too.
+In his last press release, Producer Naoki Yoshida gave the following message to fans: “I expect everyone to have fun speculating, as we have a lot in store—not only for FINAL FANTASY XVI, but for FINAL FANTASY XIV, too.
 Needless to say, I’ll be working hard on both!”